schusto/flux-/README.md

     to the flux color and participate in future updates
   - New conf parameter init_on_turn_on to define if newly turned on lights shall participate and be reset to the flux color or not
+  - It is now possible to call the force_update service specifying one or more entity_ids of the lights that should be updated.
+    If no entities are given, all lights in the flux switch will be updated

 Installation:
   To install flux++